Menopause and Midlife Care

 Hormone Replacement Therapy

-HRT is a treatment that is often prescribed to postmenopausal women to help relieve symptoms that accompany menopause: hot flashes, night sweats, vaginal dryness, and sleeplessness.
-HRT has also been prescribed to prevent some long-term health problems that can accompany menopause, such as cardiovascular disease and osteoporosis or bone loss.
+HT is a treatment that is often prescribed to postmenopausal women to help relieve symptoms that accompany menopause: hot flashes, night sweats, vaginal dryness, and sleeplessness.
+HT has also been prescribed to prevent some long-term health problems that can accompany menopause, osteoporosis, or bone loss.

 Hormonal treatment may consist of estrogen alone, prescribed for women who have had a hysterectomy, or a combination of estrogen and progesterone, for women who still have a uterus and are going through menopause.